aminomancer/uc.css.js/README.md

 #### [Search Mode Indicator Icons](/script/searchModeIndicatorIcons.uc.js):

-\* This allows you to add an icon to the search engine indicator that appears on the left side of the url bar when you're using a one-off search engine.
-If you invoke the Amazon search engine, for example, the identity icon (normally a lock icon) will gain an attribute called `engine` with a value of "Amazon" which you can select in CSS.
-With a selector like this, you can change the identity icon to something specific to the search engine: `#identity-icon-box[engine="Amazon"]`

-I've already added a bunch in [uc-search-mode-icons.css](/uc-search-mode-icons.css), which gets its icon files from the [resources/engines](/resources/engines) folder.
-This is mostly an aesthetic feature in my theme, but if you added icons for all your search engines, you could actually hide the text indicator altogether.
-The icon could then basically replace the search engine's text label as the primary indicator of the search engine mode.
+\* Automatically replace the urlbar's identity icon with the current search engine's icon. [(Click for a preview)](preview/prev-search.gif) This also adds an `[engine]` attribute to the identity icon so you can customize the icons yourself if you don't like a search engine's icon, or want to adjust its dimensions.
+If you have google set to "goo" and type in goo then hit spacebar, the identity icon will change to a google icon.
+And it'll also gain an attribute reflecting that, so you can change its icon further with a CSS rule like: `#identity-icon[engine="Tabs"] {color: red}`

+This doesn't change anything about the layout so you may want to tweak some things in your stylesheet.
+For example I have mine set up so the tracking protection icon disappears while the user is typing in the urlbar, and so a little box appears behind the identity icon while in one-off search mode.
+This way the icon appears to the left of the label, like it does on about:preferences and other UI pages.

+Without any additional CSS, the script will use the same icon that shows in the search engine's one-off button in the urlbar results.
+But as I mentioned before, you can use the `[engine]` attribute to customize it further.
+I have a bunch of customize search engine icons in [uc-search-mode-icons.css](/uc-search-mode-icons.css), which gets its icon files from the [resources/engines](/resources/engines) folder.

 #### [Search Selection Keyboard Shortcut](/script/searchSelectionShortcut.uc.js):